 The Garden Route Children’s Trust, or GRCT for short, is a UK-based charity.
 The aim of the GRCT is to alleviate poverty amongst children in South Africa through the provision of food and education.
 Nourishing the bodies and minds of children in need gives them a good, healthy foundation on which to build, and helps them to learn to look after themselves and their families.

-4000 are fed in Knysna: The E’pap Feeding Project – Run by Shelley and Peter Godsell– this is the original project the GRCT was set up to support and remains our biggest beneficiary.
-4000 children are fed each school day as a result of GRCT financial support.
-Teaching bursaries are also funded.
+5,000 children are fed.
+The e’Pap Children’s Feeding Project, run by Shelley and Peter Godsell, is the original project the GRCT was set up to support and remains our biggest beneficiary.
+5,000 children are fed each school day as a result of GRCT financial support.

 780 children are fed.
 The GRCT Project Association team in Port Elizabeth manage the funding of e’Pap feeding to 460 pupils across a range of mainly nursery schools, as well as the larger Missionvale Care Centre Primary school and the afternoon school club there where 320 pupils in total are fed.